mankey-ru/mankey-ru.github.io/README.md

 - frontend: Vue (since 2016)

 ### Some picks of what I made:
-- Critical frontend migration of high-load ticket platform
+- Critical frontend migration of high-load ticket platform (design and most of first version code)
-	- high-load means:
-		- about 200K sold (**paid**) tickets per day (~8000 per hour)
-		- 20+ million visits per month
+	- high-load means about 200K sold (**paid**) tickets per day (~8000 per hour) and 20+ million visits per month
 	- migration was from custom jQuery-based framework to Vue2
 	- my selection of framework in 2017 became the company-wide standard
 	- now ticket sales run by other company, the only proof is GIT history
+	- ticket sales is complex
+		- thousands of stations; 11 timezones; intercity, international and commuter trains; tens of extra services; 3 languages;
+		- much of this complexity was made by front-end engineers in JS, in templates and <i>metadata</i> (explained below)
-- The entire rzd.ru admin web-app (design and development)
+- The entire rzd.ru <i>adminstrative front-end app</i> (design and development)
-	- It was JSP-based IBM WebSphere stateful app made mostly by Java programmers
+	- Before: JSP-based IBM WebSphere stateful app made mostly by Java programmers
-	- Result: modern asyncronous Vue app
+	- After: modern asyncronous Vue app
-	- Migration of meta-data (explained below)
+	- Works with <i>metadata</i>  (explained below)
-- A complex internal Electron desktop app with
+- A complex internal Electron desktop app (Win/Mac/Linux) with:
 	- multidomain functionality
-		- meta-data (explained below) editors for admin and user pages
+		- <i>metadata</i> editors (explained below)
-		- ssh
-		- oracle
-		- postgress
+		- <i>metadata</i> lists with advanced filtering (incl. jsonpath)
+		- ssh and sftp, oracle and postgress and much more back in the days
 	- multirepo structure (including admin web-app)
-- Migration of meta-data mentioned above
+- Migration of <i><b>metadata</b></i> mentioned above
-	- meta-data is description standard for 1000+ admin forms and 500+ user pages
+	- <i>metadata</i> is two declarative formats for: <i>administrative forms</i> (1000+) and <i>user‑facing pages</i> (500+), explanations collapsed with spoilers below
-	- before it was quirky XML, then it became JSON with much easier structure and less overhead
+	- I designed two new JSON formats together with Java architects, before it was quirky XML, full of workarounds and dirty hacks, then it became an elegant JSON with much easy structure and less overhead
-	- What is meta-data for admin form:
+	- Then designed and developed
+		- scripts for convertation of each formats
+		- editors for each format in an Electron app
+		- <i>adminstrative front-end app</i>

 <details>
-<summary>Click to expand</summary>
+<summary>What is metadata for <i>administrative forms</i> (1000+), click to expand</summary>
 <p>
 	Our metadata files are declarative JSON descriptors that define the full lifecycle of an administrative interface (ARM) — from the underlying database table to the UI behavior in the browser.
 Each file represents one admin page, capturing everything the frontend needs to render filters, a record list, and a detail/edit card without writing a single line of custom UI code for that page.
 They describe the main database table, child and parent relationships, access permissions, sorting defaults, and many other operational settings.
 </p>